 The following studies were identified for this programme but did not count towards the programme's overall evidence rating.
 A programme receives the same rating as its most robust study or studies.

 Audrey, S., Cordall, K., Moore, L., Cohen, D., & Campbell, R. (2004).
 The development and implementation of a peer-led intervention to prevent smoking among secondary school students using their established social networks.
-Health Education Journal, 63(3), 266-284.
+Health Education Journal, 63(3), 266-284 - This reference refers to a randomised control trial, conducted in the UK.

 Audrey, S., Holliday, J., Parry-Langdon, N., & Campbell, R. (2006).
 Meeting the challenges of implementing process evaluation within randomized controlled trials: the example of ASSIST (A Stop Smoking in Schools Trial).
-Health education research, 21(3), 366-377.
+Health education research, 21(3), 366-377 - This reference refers to a randomised control trial, conducted in the UK.

 Holliday, J. C., Rothwell, H. A., & Moore, L. A. (2010).
 The relative importance of different measures of peer smoking on adolescent smoking behavior: cross-sectional and longitudinal analyses of a large British cohort.
-Journal of Adolescent Health, 47(1), 58-66.
+Journal of Adolescent Health, 47(1), 58-66 - This reference refers to a pre-post study, conducted in the UK.